Here are all the winners from the 2024 Grammys – rolling list

 Lauren Daigle – ‘Lauren Daigle’

-Lecrae – ‘Church Clothes 4’
+Lecrae – ‘Church Clothes 4’ – winner

 Phil Wickham – ‘I Believe’